jo/microcouch-js/README.md

 # Microcouch
 A minimal Pouch-like implementation of a CouchDB compatible in-browser couch.
-Data model compatible to PouchDBs experimental `indexeddb` adapter.

 Basically this is for educational purpose by now.
 I already learned a lot.

+Data model compatible to PouchDBs experimental `indexeddb` adapter.
+It uses the great [pouchdb-merge](https://github.com/pouchdb/pouchdb/tree/master/packages/node_modules/pouchdb-merge) module.

 Focus on a small set of functionality:
 * replication